aamaliaa/mirror/README.md

 #### Google Calendar API

 In order to get the correct auth credentials, follow the [Google Calendar API Quickstart tutorial](https://developers.google.com/google-apps/calendar/quickstart/nodejs).
 Save the resulting `client_secret.json` (googleCalSecretPath) and `calendar-nodejs-quickstart.json` (googleCalTokenPath) files to the app directory and specify their paths in `config.js` in order to use the Google Calendar integration.

+### Keyboard Shortcuts

+* &uarr; - shows when the version of `main.js` the page is accessing was last built/changed
+* &darr; - shows the machine's local IP address (useful for remote debugging)